 How hot market conditions may increase the odds of a low appraisal

 According to analytics and data service provider CoreLogic, 7% of homes sold in May 2020 had a contract price that was higher than their appraised value.
 In 2021, that figure ballooned to 20%, equating to one in five homes.
-The recent slowdown in the housing market, spurred by rising interest rates and high inflation, has helped to make low appraisals slightly less common in 2022.
+The recent slowdown in the housing market, spurred by rising interest rates and high inflation, has helped to make low appraisals slightly less common going into 2023.
 Let’s explore a few factors that may lead to a low appraisal under these market conditions.

 Bidding wars can push sale prices higher

 Sales data lags in rapidly appreciating markets

 In fast moving markets, lagging sales data can make it difficult for appraisers to capture current market demand.
-According to a National Association of Realtors® survey, it took a median of 30 days to close on a home in June 2022.
+According to a National Association of Realtors® survey, it took a median of 30 days to close on a home in June 2022, when the housing market peaked.
 By the time the home closes and the appraiser can use the sale as a comparable sale to support a valuation, it’s been 30 days since the buyer and seller negotiated the price.
 In the meantime, more recent comparable homes may be sold for more.

 You can see evidence of this phenomenon by analyzing the correlation between increasing sale prices and the percentage of low appraisals.
 In January 2020, when 7% of homes sold for higher than the appraised value, Freddie Mac’s House Price Index reported a 4.49% increase from the previous year.
 By May 2021, when 20% of homes sold above appraised value, home prices had jumped by 17.81%.